LilSecret/todo-list/README.md

 # 📃 Todo List - Designed by Jihye Leee

+You can make a todo list. **Note:** when you refresh your data is not saved.
 I've created this app for an assignment in one of my courses.
 I got the design from [Jihye Leee](https://dribbble.com/shots/3384144-Hello-Dribbble).

 ![Jihye Leee](/src/assets/jihyes-esign.png)